My autobiography in 2 poems, part 2 next. If you were born in 1950's, you might relate.

 I was told a request for babies wasn’t mine.

-Luck was on my side, five years go by.
+Luck was on our side, five years go by.

 A delightful redheaded son to satisfy.